RETURN TO COLLABORATIVE WORKS

 Encoded in the punchcards (after having been translated into binary code) are the oral histories from two of the last surviving alumnae of Edinburgh’s Trades Maiden Hospital, an institution founded in 1704 by Edinburgh Trades (the society representing and controlling the interests of the artisan classes) to provide board and education for the daughters of ‘decayed’ (in this context deceased or fallen on hard times) tradesmen, which finally closed in 1971, although the foundation continues to exist as a grant-giving body.

+Borland and Condon’s installation draws on all these associations to remind us of the essential relationship between decay and a profoundly human urge to record and preserve.
+A beautifully unravelled scroll, their installation bears witness to an institution that no longer exists; it records a history that is yet to be written, using a technology evolved for weaving, once one of Scotland’s most important industries, now all but defunct.
 The artists feel a profound connection to the performative action of making something by hand; and the way in which the crafted object (as much as any headstone) can stand as a testament to an individual’s actions, as well as human existence itself.
 Their installation crafted from punchcards not only records the individual stories of the Trades Maidens alumnae; it celebrates the performance inherent in gathering and recording histories.

 Extract from EAF Guide